MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-planning-agent-deployment.md

    - Processes
    - Log files

 The UNIX and Linux agents for Operations Manager consist of a CIM Object Manager (that is, CIM Server), and a set of CIM Providers.
-The CIM Object Manager is the “server” component that implements the WS-Management communication, authentication, authorization, and dispatch of requests to the providers.
+The CIM Object Manager is the **server** component that implements the WS-Management communication, authentication, authorization, and dispatch of requests to the providers.
 The providers are the key to the CIM implementation in the agent, defining the CIM classes and properties, interfacing with the kernel APIs to retrieve raw data, formatting the data (for example, calculating deltas and averages), and servicing the requests dispatched from the CIM Object Manager.
 From System Center Operations Manager 2007 R2 through System Center 2012 SP1, the CIM Object Manager used in the Operations Manager UNIX and Linux agents is the OpenPegasus server.
 The providers used to collect and report monitoring data are developed by Microsoft, and open-sourced at CodePlex.com.

 :::image type="content" source="./media/plan-planning-agent-deployment/om2016-unixlinux-agent-architecture.png" alt-text="Illustration of the Software Architecture of the Operations Manager UNIX/Linux Agent.":::